bright/new-www/content/members/wojciech-kałębasiak.md

 published: true
 language: en
 ---
-Fullstack Developer keens on DevOps and automating things.
+He is keen on DevOps and automating things.
 After hours, he is interested in deck-building games, scuba-diving and NBA.

 Join Wojciech!
 [Check our career opportunities](/career).